M-84: Desert Storm

 Before the Persian Gulf War, Kuwait ordered 170 M-84ABs, 15 M-84ABI ARVs and 15 M-84ABK command tanks, from Yugoslavia.
 Four M-84A tanks were delivered; however, the Iraqi Army soon captured them after the occupation.
 Further deliveries were stopped for the duration of the war.
 The Kuwaiti 35th Al-Shaheed Armored Brigade was equipped with 70 M-84s.
 During the retaking of the country, the 35th Brigade did not directly take part in battles with Iraqi tanks because of the M-84's similarity to Iraqi T-72 or Asad Babils.
 The M-84 was however very effective against T-62s and T-55s but some unconfirmed reports claim that a few of them were damaged, but recovered and repaired.

 Yugoslav Wars

 Slovenia

-During the Ten-Day War, the Yugoslav People's Army (JNA) attempted to regain control over border crossings, airports and other strategic positions in Slovenia.
-The Slovenian Territorial Defence had no armoured units of its own and JNA M-84s were commonly used to break through barricades.
-Slovenia inherited all the M-84s within its territory, once the ceasefire and Slovenia's independence was accepted.
+During the Ten-Day War, the Yugoslav People's Army (JNA) sent two armoured columns, each one spearheaded by ten M-84s from the 1st Armoured Brigade to secure the Brnik Airport.
+One tank was abandoned en-route due a mechanical breakdown and after the crew was rescued by a Gazelle helicopter, Slovenian Territorial Defence (TOS) forces retrieved everything they could from the tank before setting it on fire, resulting in an explosion that tore off the turret.
+Another tank was damaged after its crew fired their machine guns on a car carrying two Austrian journalists mistaken for TOS tank hunters carrying Armbrusts, allowing a Slovene to sneak up and fire a single anti-tank rocket that wounded the commander of the I Battalion of 1st Armoured Brigade, while the Slovene was killed by small arms fire.

+A relief column spearheaded by M-84s of the 4th Armoured Brigade was sent to destroy a Slovenian roadblock and then protect a surface-to-air missile site protecting the Cerklje Air Base, but it came under attack from the TOS.
+The Yugoslav Air Force sent a J-21 Jastreb to destroy the roadblock, but the Slovenes managed to blow up a M-84, halting the column's advance.
+After repeated counterattacks by the TOS, the JNA was forced to withdraw without reaching Cerklje AB.